ayo-fbough/Amazon-Product-Review-Analysis---DSA-Capstone-Project/README.md

     -  Only a handful of products achieved 5-star ratings.

   This indicates generally positive customer sentiment, but also that most products are not seen as *“outstanding.”* There may be room for product or service enhancement.

+## Conclusions

+-  Discounts drive visibility: Over half of all products with deep discounts (≥50%) appear across categories with strong review volumes.

+-  Electronics dominate revenue and engagement: Despite stiff competition, Electronics have the highest number of reviews and potential revenue.

+-  High ratings are achievable: Top products consistently receive near-perfect scores, showing that quality and satisfaction can go hand-in-hand.

+-